betuah/SthingCloud/README.md

 - Fix dataId and dataValue undefine in visualizaition graph
 - Add iot_deviceData controller in Iot Gateway
 - Change userSettings Model to usersData model
+- Create data in usersModel if new user registered
 - Fix userSettings controller
 - Add new event with name notif_event and notification event in socketIO
 - Add notif_event in auth context commponent in client